ZoneMinder/zoneminder/README.txt

 web pages.
 o    Extend the API.
 Well ok it's not really got an API yet but the image data is held in shared memory in a very simple format.
-In theory you could use the capture daemon to gab the images and other things could read them from memory or the analysis daemon could read images from elsewhere.
+In theory you could use the capture daemon to grab the images and other things could read them from memory, or the analysis daemon could read images from elsewhere.
 Either way this should be done through an API, and would need a library I think.
-Also the zmu utility could probably do a whole lot more to enable other things to manage when the daemons become active etc. o    Allow ZoneMinder to 'train' itself by allowing the user to select events that are considered important and to discard those that should be ignored.
+Also the zmu utility could probably do a whole lot more to enable other things to manage when the daemons become active etc. The perl modules in 1.22.0 are a first step in this direction. o    Allow ZoneMinder to 'train' itself by allowing the user to select events that are considered important and to discard those that should be ignored.
 ZoneMinder will interpolate, add